ekg/ekg.github.com/_posts/2019-07-09-Graphical-pangenomics.md

 ### Schema based data formats for variation graphs

 Along with Adam Novak (who helped to make it bidirectional), I first implemented this model in [a short protobuf schema](https://github.com/vgteam/libvgio/blob/f6f93ddeeb97a3977ad8109f16bf031da718e40a/deps/vg.proto).
-By compling this schema into a set of class libraries, we built both an API and a set of data types for graph-based genomics directly from the schema.
+By compiling this schema into a set of class libraries, we built both an API and a set of data types for graph-based genomics directly from the schema.
 This approach was very much in line with the activities of the GA4GH-DWG community discussions (for instance: [1](https://github.com/ga4gh/ga4gh-schemas/issues/275) [2](https://github.com/ga4gh/ga4gh-schemas/issues/444)), which aimed to build schema-based interchange formats rather than basic textual ones.

 <!-- Although it did help the project gain traction, I have since regretted this choice due to the dependency complexity that it introduces. -->